drshahizan/learn-django/materials/exercise/assignment.md

 2. Create at least one Django app to handle the CRUD functionality.

+3. Use Python, Bootstrap, JavaScript, and CSS to style the application and provide a modern user interface.

-3. Create a model for your data.
+4. Create a model for your data.
 This model should include fields for the data you want to store.

-4. Create a view for each of the CRUD operations.
+5. Create a view for each of the CRUD operations and searching.

-5. Use templates to render the views and display the data.
+6. Use templates to render the views and display the data.

-6. Create forms to handle the input of data.
+7. Create forms to handle the input of data.

-7. Implement validation to ensure that the data entered is correct.
+8. Implement validation to ensure that the data entered is correct.

-8. Implement user authentication and authorization to ensure that only authorized users can perform CRUD operations.
+9. Implement user authentication and authorization to ensure that only authorized users can perform CRUD operations and view the admin dashboard.

+10. Create a dashboard for admin reporting that displays relevant statistics and data visualizations.

 ## Project Steps